 Fredegond Shove (née Maitland) was born at Downing College, Cambridge in 1889.
 Her mother, Florence Maitland (née Fisher and later Darwin), was a first cousin of Virginia Woolf, by way of her aunt Julia Stephen to whom she was closer in age.
-Fredegond’s father was Frederic William (‘F.W’) Maitland, a legal historian, Cambridge don and friend of Leslie Stephen whose biography he later wrote.
+Fredegond’s father was Frederic William (‘F.W’) Maitland, a legal historian, Cambridge don and friend of Leslie Stephen.
+Maitland later wrote Stephen's biography.
 It was in the Stephens’ Hyde Park Gate drawing room that Fredegond’s parents met and as a result of their matchmaking became subsequently engaged.
 The Maitlands married in 1886 and had two daughters; Ermengard was born within a year, two years before Fredegond.

-Florence’s love of animals meant the family home was always full of creatures, from cats and dogs to marmosets and monkeys.
-The family lived primarily in Cambridge and spent their vacations in Gloucestershire; in 1897, when the Stephens’ took a house nearby in Gloucester after Stella Duckworth’s death, the two families became closer.
-However, shortly before the turn of the century, the Maitland’s began to spend winters in Gran Canarias due to Frederic’s ill health.
+Florence Maitland’s love of animals meant the family home was always full of creatures, from cats and dogs to marmosets and monkeys.
+The family lived primarily in Cambridge and spent their vacations in Gloucestershire; in 1897, when the Stephens took a house nearby in Gloucester after Virginia Woolf's half-sister Stella Duckworth’s death, the two families became closer.
+However, shortly before the turn of the century, the Maitlands began to spend winters in Gran Canaria due to Frederic’s ill health.
 The sisters were informally taught by their parents and were encouraged to pursue the activities they enjoyed and were best at; Ermengard described their early education:

 "My sister, with her impossible sums and still more impossible handwriting rushed headlong into writing poems and plays.
-We both acted and invented and listened...Considering (Maitland's) labours on behalf of degrees for women, it seems to me odd that we were allowed to drift so pleasantly".
+We both acted and invented and listened...Considering [Frederic Maitland's] labours on behalf of degrees for women, it seems to me odd that we were allowed to drift so pleasantly" (Bennett 24).

 However, this time away made it difficult for the sisters to integrate back into Cambridge life in the spring each year; in her memoir, Fredegond recalls:

-"By April we were in Cambridge again, […] ourselves a little more absorbed, intolerant and devoted, a good deal more hostile to the idea of making friends with young people and governesses - growing up in our own imaginative world, [it became] a cynical, and slightly morbid world whose denizens had the cachet of a nightmare".
+"By April we were in Cambridge again, […] ourselves a little more absorbed, intolerant and devoted, a good deal more hostile to the idea of making friends with young people and governesses - growing up in our own imaginative world, [it became] a cynical, and slightly morbid world whose denizens had the cachet of a nightmare" (Shove 25).

-Frederic Maitland died in 1906 shortly after finishing Leslie Stephens’ biography which Virginia helped him to write; at this time Fredegond was at a convalescent home in Bex, Switzerland for a second winter.
-She was sent for a "cure" alongside Frances Darwin (later Cornford).
-The details of why she was there remain largely unknown, even to her cousin Mary Bennett who simply wrote that: “her parents were much worried about her”; although she does also suggest that Fredegond was prone to extremes of mood.
+Frederic Maitland died in 1906 shortly after finishing Leslie Stephens’ biography which Virginia Woolf helped him to write.
+At this time Fredegond was at a convalescent home in Bex, Switzerland for a second winter.
+She was sent for a "cure" along with Frances Darwin (later Cornford).
+The details of why she was there remain largely unknown, even to her cousin Mary Bennett who simply wrote that: “her parents were much worried about her" (Bennett 24); although she does also suggest that Fredegond was prone to extremes of mood.
 The family settled in Brookthorpe, Gloucestershire a couple of years after Frederic’s death.
 It seems that Fredegond struggled with everyday life; she briefly attended drama school and at another time was perceived to have a form of anorexia.
 It was advised that she might benefit from the structure of a formal education and so in 1910 she attended Newnham College, Cambridge.
 She studied English for three years without sitting examinations, began writing poetry and befriended Alix Sargant Florence (later Strachey) and Hope Mirrlees.
-The Maitlands continued to spend winters in Cambridge and summers in Gloucestershire, however Fredegond spent much time in London with her uncle and aunt, Ralph and Adeline Vaughan Williams.
-It was also in 1913 that Florence Maitland got remarried to Sir Francis Darwin, the son of Charles Darwin and the father of Fredegond’s friend Frances.
+The Maitlands continued to spend winters in Cambridge and summers in Gloucestershire, however Fredegond spent much time in London with her uncle and aunt, composer Ralph and Vaughan Williams and his wife Adeline.
+It was also in 1913 that Florence Maitland remarried to Sir Francis Darwin, the son of Charles Darwin and the father of Fredegond’s friend Frances.

 Gerald Shove, born in 1887, was one of The Apostles of King’s College, Cambridge.
-In 1911 he had moved into the Stephens’ Brunswick Square house, living alongside Virginia and Adrian as well as Leonard Woolf, Maynard Keynes and Duncan Grant.
+In 1911 he had moved into the Stephens’ Brunswick Square house, living alongside Virginia (then Stephen) and her brother Adrian Stephen as well as Leonard Woolf, Maynard Keynes and Duncan Grant.
 He is often considered as a figure on the fringes of Bloomsbury.
-When Gerald and Fredegond met, he was introduced to Fredegond as a pacifist, running a journal named War and Peace for Norman Angell.
+When Gerald and Fredegond met, he was introduced to Fredegond as a pacifist, running a journal named War and Peace for Labour MP, author and pacifist Norman Angell.

 In the summer of 1915, Gerald temporarily lived with Vanessa Bell, as did Roger Fry, at The Grange in Chichester; Gerald and Fredegond’s imminent engagement was a prime topic of conversation.
 Early in September they finally married and then honeymooned in Yorkshire.
 As a conscientious objector, Gerald was awaiting his tribunal and they spent time in London before this began, living at his rooms in Gower Street.
-During this period the Woolfs were at Asham where Virginia was recovering from a mental breakdown and the Shoves were two of the very few visitors.
-Gerald’s tribunal then sent him to work first on a farm near Cheltenham, the work was exhausting and Fredegond recalls that their “life had grown very strenuous and anxious.”
-However, when the farmer suddenly gave notice to all the conscientious objectors he had employed, the Shoves briefly returned to London, to their “dear old haunts near the British Museum and Tottenham Court Road.”
+During this period the Woolfs were at Ash[eh]am in Sussex where Virginia was recovering from a mental breakdown and the Shoves were two of the very few visitors.
+Gerald’s tribunal then sent him to work first on a farm near Cheltenham.
+The work was exhausting and Fredegond recalls that their “life had grown very strenuous and anxious” (Shove 33).
+However, when the farmer suddenly gave notice to all the conscientious objectors he had employed, the Shoves briefly returned to London, to their “dear old haunts near the British Museum and Tottenham Court Road” (33).